bhaskar966/SyncTask/assets/TECHNICAL_DOCS.md

 ## 🤖 Cloud Functions Logic

-We use Node.js functions to act as our "Backend".
+Used Node.js functions to act as our "Backend".

 ```javascript
 // index.js (Simplified)